ecbypi/paraphrase/README.md

 ### Pre-processing Query Params

 By default, for each query param specified that maps to a model scope, a method is defined on the query class that fetches the value for that key.
-This is used internally to determine if model scopes need to be applied.
 To pre-process a query param, such as an ISO formatted date, override the method in the query class.